 - (3) Includes 1,519,734 shares issuable upon exercise of warrants held by Air Partners to purchase Class A common stock. - (4) Represents shares subject to warrants held by Air Partners to purchase Class B common stock. - (5) Based on reports filed with the Commission under the Exchange Act, the shares reported represent the proportionate interest in shares beneficially owned by Air Partners, of which American General Corporation ("American General") is a limited partner, including shares issuable upon exercise of warrants held by Air Partners to purchase 276,315 shares of Class A common stock.
 On the basis of certain provisions of the limited partnership agreement of Air Partners, American General may be deemed to beneficially own the shares of Class A common stock and any Class B common stock beneficially owned by Air Partners that are attributable to such limited partnership interest.
 However, American General, pursuant to Rule 13d-4 under the Exchange Act, disclaims beneficial ownership of all such shares.
 American General may be deemed to share voting and dispositive power with respect to all such shares. - (6) Based on reports filed with the Commission under the Exchange Act, the reported shares include 283 shares held by an indirect wholly owned subsidiary of American General and 615,024 shares issuable upon exercise of warrants held by Air Partners to purchase Class B common stock and attributable to the limited partnership interest of American General in Air Partners.
-American General may be deemed to share voting and dispositive power with respect to such 615,307 shares. - (7) Based on information furnished to the Company, the shares reported include 151,514 shares of Class B common stock issuable upon conversion of the Company's 6 3/4% Convertible Subordinated Notes due April 15, 2006.
-FMR, together with its wholly owned subsidiaries, Fidelity Management & Research Company and Fidelity Management Trust Company, has sole dispositive power with respect to 3,159,337 of the shares beneficially owned by it and sole voting power with respect to 2,436,423 of such shares.
+American General may be deemed to share voting and dispositive power with respect to such 615,307 shares. - (7) Based on reports filed with the Commission under the Exchange Act and information furnished to the Company, the shares reported include 165,589 shares of Class B common stock issuable upon conversion of the Company's 6-3/4% Convertible Subordinated Notes due April 15, 2006 and 420,011 shares of Class B common stock issuable upon conversion of the Company's 8-1/2% Convertible Preferred Securities of Trust.
+FMR, together with its wholly owned subsidiaries, Fidelity Management & Research Company and Fidelity Management Trust Company, has sole dispositive power with respect to all of the shares beneficially owned by it and sole voting power with respect to 2,509,399 of such shares.
 FMR has no shared voting or dispositive power.
-Members of the Edward D. Johnson 3d family own approximately 49% of the outstanding voting stock of FMR Corp.
+Members of the Edward D. Johnson 3d family own approximately 49% of the voting power of FMR Corp.